xpe/con-hash/README.md

 ```

 First, create a consistent hashing function using `consistent-hash-fn`.
 It
 takes two arguments, an item hashing function and a node hashing function.
+For
+this example, we'll use the `hash` function.
+As of Clojure 1.6, `hash` uses
+[Murmur hashing][1].

 ```clj
 (def chf (consistent-hash-fn hash hash))